 Technical issues are authority killers because they shatter the fundamental contract between your website and the systems evaluating it.
 You could compose the most brilliant content in the world.
 But if search engines can’t access it, you’re basically shouting into the void.

-Crawlability problems.
-Some websites are accidentally configured to block specific crawlers, particularly non-Google bots.
+| Broken Links | Some websites are accidentally configured to block specific crawlers, particularly non-Google bots.
 In this case, your site was invisible to Bing and other search engines, which meant it never appeared in AI models that source from those engines.
-You can spend three months wondering why your traffic tanked before someone finally checks the robots.txt file, which blocks the search engine crawler bots.
-(Oops.)
+Checks the robots.txt file to determine which blocks search engine crawler bots. |

-Indexing failures.
-Search engines know your website exists.
-But they can’t comprehend what it’s about, so they can’t match your content to relevant queries.
-Your pages sit in digital limbo, visible to crawlers but invisible to searchers.
+| Indexing failures | Search engines know our website exists.
+But they can’t comprehend what it’s about, so they can’t match our content to relevant queries.
+Our pages sit in digital limbo, visible to crawlers but invisible to searchers. |

-Orphaned pages.
-Pages with no incoming internal links are nearly impossible for crawlers to understand.
+| Orphaned pages | Pages with no incoming internal links are nearly impossible for crawlers to understand.
 Without context from other pages, search engines struggle to determine what the page is about and whether it deserves to rank.
-These pages become digital ghosts.
+These pages become digital ghosts. |

-Slow loading times.
-Visitors won’t wait more than a few seconds in today’s instant-gratification world.
-When your site loads slowly, they abandon it before even observing your content.
-This behaviour signals poor quality to search engines faster than you can say “optimise my images.”
+| Slow loading times | Visitors won’t wait more than a few seconds in today’s instant-gratification world.
+When our site loads slowly, they abandon it before even observing your content.
+This behaviour signals poor quality to search engines faster than you can say “optimise my images.” |

-HTTP instead of HTTPS.
-Search engines automatically flag these as “not secure.”
-Most browsers display warning messages that frighten visitors away before they ever see your content.
-It’s 2025, there’s no excuse for this anymore.
+| HTTP instead of HTTPS | Search engines automatically flag these as “not secure.”
+Most browsers display warning messages that frighten visitors away before they ever see our content. |

 External Recognition Problems